csgillespie/efficientR/main.md

 #### Setting options

 The function `options`, used above, contains a number of default settings.
-Typing `options()` provides a good indication of what be configured.
+Typing `options()` provides a good indication of what can be configured.
-Because `options()` are often related to personal preference (with few implications for reproducibility), that you will want for many your R sessions, `.Rprofile` in your home directory or in your project's folder are sensible places to set them.
+Since `options()` are often related to personal preferences (with few implications for reproducibility), that you will want for many of your R sessions, `.Rprofile` in your home directory or in your project's folder are sensible places to set them.
 Other illustrative options are shown below: